HarlanH/blog/content/post/2022-05-27-staff-data-scientist-comments-on-will-larson-s-staff-engineer-book/index.en.md

 > different areas makes it easier for me to see the broader impact of my
 > technical decisions and understand those tradeoffs better.

-Yes, and related, I tend to think that an effective data scientist working in the product organization at a tech company should be able to operate as a software engineer a couple of levels lower.
+Yes, and related -- I tend to think that an effective data scientist working in the product organization at a tech company should be able to operate as a software engineer a couple of levels lower.
 So if a Staff Data Scientist is a "level 5" role (which it often is), then someone